Europe’s best beach hotels

 Le Mas du Langoustier

-The middle, and most easily accessible, of the three Îles d"Hyères, the island of Porquerolles (the name means "lavender port") is a car-free national park, with wooded cliffs and sandy beaches.
+The largest, and most easily accessible, of the three Îles d"Hyères, the island of Porquerolles (the name means "lavender port") is a car-free national park, with wooded cliffs and sandy beaches.

 From £150 per night

 Hotel Le Maquis